turnbasedgames/urturn/README.md

 <h1 align="center">
-UrTurn Monorepo
+UrTurn
 </h1>

-<p align="center">UrTurn makes creating and managing your web multiplayer games easier.
-Implement monetization, matchmaking, and multiplayer in a few days not months.</p>
+<p align="center">We make creating and managing your web multiplayer games easier.
+Implement multiplayer in a few days not months using our simple room abstraction.</p>

 <p align="center">
   <a href="https://www.urturn.app">